How to refinish stairs that were carpeted

 Just look at the bad shape the stairs were in:

-I mentioned painters tape for people who like to tape before painting.
-I personally just cut in freehand with a good brush now when I paint certain projects.
+I mentioned painter’s tape for people who like to tape before painting.
+I personally just cut in freehand with a good paintbrush now, when I paint certain projects.
 This one was one of those projects.

 This is not where this story ends though.
 I would have loved for the stair treads to remain natural light wood like the downstairs flooring.
 It just didn’t look so good because of the quality of the wood and how damaged it was.